AKSW/QuitStore/README.md

 This project runs a SPARQL endpoint for Update and Select Queries and enables versioning with Git per named graph.

+## Preparation of the Store repository

+1. create a directory, which will contain your RDF data
+2. run `git init` in this directory
+3. Put your RDF data formated as [N-Quads](https://www.w3.org/TR/2014/REC-n-quads-20140225/) into this directory (an empty file should work as well)

 ## Run in docker

 For tests build a local docker image and run the container